acbsp/bonafide.guru/en/contents.rst

 Krishna Consciousness Movement (ISKCON) is purely spiritual Movement and it’s not different from Krishna Himself, it’s one of the embodiments of Krishna in the form of His holy name.
-Srila Prabhupada is an embodiment of Srimati Radharani and is manifested in this Movement of Krishna Consciousness, as well as Radha is.
+Srila Prabhupada is an embodiment of Śrīmatī Radharani and is manifested in this Movement of Krishna Consciousness, as well as Radha is.
 For this reason Srila Prabhupada identifies His transcendental body with this Worldwide Society "ISKCON", since He is the manifestation of Radharani.